pmean/build-website/text/02/normal.md

 output: html_document
 ---

-*Dear Professor Mean, I have some data that don\'t seem to meet the assumption of normality.
+*Dear Professor Mean, I have some data that don't seem to meet the assumption of normality.
 What should I do? -Anxious Abby*

 <!---More--->